 Dr. Kathleen Brinegar, Program Director of Middle and Secondary Education, joined the education faculty at Northern Vermont University- Johnson in 2010, bringing with her a broad background in research and teaching related to middle and secondary education.

-Kathleen Brinegar, EdD, joined the education faculty at JSC in 2010, bringing with her a broad background in research and teaching related to adolescents.
-She publishes and presents extensively on various aspects of adolescent education and has taught and consulted in middle and high schools throughout Vermont.
-Her research and publications focus on equity and cultural responsiveness and include studies related to the education of immigrant and refugee adolescents, curriculum integration in middle schools, adolescent motivation and engagement, and content-area literacy.
+She publishes and presents extensively on topics related to equity and cultural responsiveness, which include studies related to the education of adolescents with marginalized identities, the educational experiences of immigrant and refugee adolescents, curriculum integration in middle schools, adolescent motivation and engagement, and content-area literacy.
 Throughout her work, she strives to bring student voice and input into the discussion on educational reform.

-Kathleen completed her academic studies at the University of Vermont, beginning with a BA in English and history with a minor in women’s studies.
+Kathleen completed her academic studies at the University of Vermont (UVM), beginning with a BA in English and history with a minor in women’s studies.
 She then completed her master’s degree in Curriculum Instruction, taught in Vermont public schools, and returned to UVM to earn a doctoral degree in educational leadership and policy studies.
-Before signing on with JSC, Kathleen taught at UVM and coordinated the Vermont Adolescent Literacy and Learning Initiative.
+Before coming to with NVU- Johnson, Kathleen taught at UVM and coordinated the Vermont Adolescent Literacy and Learning Initiative.

-Kathleen lives with her husband, son, and daughter in Jericho.
-In her free time, she enjoys running, hiking, snowboarding, and yoga.
+Kathleen lives with her husband and two children in Jericho.
+In her free time she enjoys running, practicing yoga, reading young adult literature, and spending as much time in the mountain as she can— usually hiking, snowboarding, and cross-country skiing.